yihong1120/Traffic-Violation-Report-System/README.md

 - Utilise Python's Django to design functionalities for uploading, displaying, user management, login recaptcha, and registration with Gmail validation.
 - Log in with Google, Facebook, Twitter, Github account.
 - Attach the Llama2 model to the customer response bot.
+- Intergrate the trained model from: https://github.com/yihong1120/YOLOv8-License-Plate-Detection to implement license plate recognition.
 - Use OCR techniques to automatically generate the parameters of traffic violations.
-- Develop license plate recognition
 - Design a SQL database on the cloud to store the information of violation, such license plate, location, organiser(option), media, time.
 - Pull the location on Google map
 - Leverage the Google Maps API to depict the location, number, and severity of traffic violations.